 - p.
 170: “Jurnamorian bitch!”
 Vardeman seems to love slipping in these moderately potent gendered insults once per book, and it’s just as jarring here as it was in The Klingon Gambit when Chapel called Lt.
 Avitts a slut.

-I give Mutiny on the Enterprise 1 out of 5 abandoned phaser ports.
 Even from the worst Trek novels, I expect a baseline of competence, and while some have been truly rotten indeed, Mutiny comes the closest to not even achieving that bare minimum.
 Kirk especially is in rare form here.
 He does incredibly stupid things, other people try to tell him those things are stupid, and he realizes about fifty pages later that the things he did were in fact stupid.
 Vardeman is a prolific sci-fi author, still producing work to this very day, but this book marks the end of his involvement with Star Trek, and thank Baby Jesus for it.

 NEXT TIME: The Wounded Sky